 Later on, however, I learned that, while the man was feeling it, the woman wasn’t.
 When I asked why she went along with it, she said: “I thought I had to?”

 I’m not sure where she got that impression from.
-No one is under any pressure to have sex with anyone at a swingers party if they don’t want to.
+No one is under any pressure to have sex with anyone if they don’t want to.
 Yes, swingers are expected to engage in some sort of sexual activity at some point during the night (newbies are exempted), but everyone still has the power to pick and choose and to say No.